Taielmolina01/make-your-hash-password/README.md

 Its easy to use, you have to run `make all` and then run

-`./myExecutable algorithm yourPassword maxLength optional[nunberOfRotations]`.
+`./myExecutable algorithm yourPassword maxLength optional[numberOfRotations]`.

+Explanation of program's args:

+`algorithm` is one of the algorithms available in this program, you can see they running

+`./myExecutable -l`

+`yourPassword` its ... the password you want to hash and making it more secure!

-The maxLength is the length of your password, I add it because usually the social medias and stuffs like that, add a limit to the length of your password, so you can set it directly.
+`maxLength` is the length of your password, I add it because usually the social medias and stuffs like that, add a limit to the length of your password, so you can set it directly.

+`numberOfRotations` is an optional arg if you want to rotate your hash password so its a way to make a new combination for your password.

-You can see the available algorithms with `./myExecutable -l` and if you forget this file and the above line, you can run `./myExecutable -h`.
+If you forget this file and the above lines, you can run `./myExecutable -h`.

 By default the executable name is `createYourPassword`